UNiXMIT/UNiXSF/README.md

 ## Limitations

-1. If you have multiple case tabs open, Quixy and FTS URLs will only be added to the first open case.
+1. If you have multiple case tabs open, Quixy, FTS and docs URLs will only work on the first open case tab.